Resources

 # Create a new correspondent

-draft = paperless.correspondents.draft(name="ACME Corp")
+draft = paperless.correspondents.create(name="ACME Corp")

 new_id = await paperless.correspondents.save(draft)